ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

      overriding server-wide and per-database settings.
      Per-index settings are available only for **static** indexes.

+     {NOTE: }
+     Note that the search engine is selected for **new indexes** only.
+     These settings do not apply to existing indexes.
+     {NOTE/}

-* Two configuration options are available:
+* These configuration options are available:
    * [Indexing.Auto.SearchEngineType](../../server/configuration/indexing-configuration#indexing.auto.searchenginetype)
      Use this option to select the search engine (either `Lucene` or `Corax`) for **auto** indexes.
      The search engine can be selected **server-wide** or **per database**.